ivanmvh/hello-microverse-imvh/README.md

 # Hello Microverse

-> This is the first project from Microverse to practice the basic setup of a project repository.
-In this project repository we had to create a .gitignore file, ReadMe.md, index.html, style.css and added a linter file.
+> This is a project to learn how to install and use Linter.

+In this project has installed Linter to check HTML and CSS.

+In order to work Linter we had installed the folder

+- .github\workflows and the file linters.yml

 ## Built With